 At both the NorthShore Kellogg Cancer Center and the John and Carol Walter Center for Urological Health, a full-time research staff dedicated to prostate cancer oversees a variety of clinical trials.
-These trials provide cutting edge prostate cancer treatments and include novel drugs that target the hormonal system, combinations of chemotherapy and new drugs, and new methods of imaging cancer.
-Several trials, including one in collaboration with the Mayo Clinic, are using genetic analysis to personalize treatment.
-Furthermore, NorthShore is home to the largest prostate cancer active surveillance clinical trial in the Midwest.
+These trials provide cutting edge prostate cancer treatments that include novel drugs that target the hormonal system, combinations of chemotherapy and new medications, and new methods of imaging cancer.
+Several trials are using genetic analysis to personalize treatment.
+Additionally, NorthShore is home to one of the first and largest prostate cancer active surveillance clinical study in the Midwest.

-NorthShore’s nationally recognized Electronic Medical Record (EMR) system offers a data warehouse that enables physicians and researchers to integrate molecular and genomics data with clinical data to determine a patient’s best course of prostate cancer treatment.
-This team of physicians and researchers have developed an electronic prostate cancer patient database that will be used to analyze treatment outcomes and to develop more efficient clinical pathways to continuously improve patient care.
-This analysis, through our Center for Biomedical Research Informatics, is yielding new insights into complex diseases and identifying opportunities to improve patient outcomes, as well as addressing the risk factors in individual and family medical histories.
+NorthShore’s has an extensive data warehouse that enables physicians and researchers to integrate molecular and genomics data with clinical data to determine a patient’s best course of prostate cancer treatment.
+This team has developed an electronic prostate cancer patient database to analyze treatment outcomes in order to develop more efficient clinical pathways to continuously improve patient care.
+This analysis is yielding new insights into complex diseases and identifying opportunities to improve patient outcomes, as well as addressing the risk factors in individual and family medical histories.

 Additional Patient Support

 The Kellogg Cancer Center and the Walter Center for Urological Health’s unique combination of services and resources assist patients and family members with a variety of challenges they may face from diagnosis, treatment and beyond.
 In addition, a wide array of support services are available to patients that include our integrative medicine services, financial advocacy and survivorship, to name a few.

-NorthShore has a chapter of the Us TOO Prostate Cancer Support Group and is one of the largest chapters in the Chicago area.
+NorthShore has a chapter of the Us TOO Prostate Cancer Support Group that is one of the largest chapters in the Chicago area.
 This group meets on a regular basis and provides educational programs and support for men with prostate cancer of all stages and their families.

-NorthShore also offers patients an online prostate cancer educational module.
-WiserCare helps educate men and their spouses about prostate cancer treatment options and encourages them to become engaged in the treatment decision-making process.
+We also offer patients an online prostate cancer educational module called WiserCare that helps educate men and their spouses about prostate cancer treatment options and encourages them to become engaged in the treatment decision-making process.

 For More Information